 - On the title screen for The Tortoise and the Hare, the Hare introduces himself like so:

 Hare: And I'm the Hare!
 And this is the story about how I beat him in the race!
 It all began one day when the Tortoise was just lying around not doing anything, and I was trying to help him get moving!
 (Checks watch) Oh, gotta go!
 See you later!

-The Recurring Riff in Arthur's Birthday is an upbeat remix of the tune from Arthur's Teacher Trouble.
+- The Theme Tune in Arthur's Birthday is an upbeat remix of the tune from Arthur's Teacher Trouble.

 Owner: Okay Ruff, here's your bone.
 Ready? (throws bone) Whoa!
 I didn't know my own strength; Go get it Ruff.